 When you first took out your student loans, you agreed to a certain repayment plan and interest rate.
 However, it may be possible for you to find a better student loan repayment plan by refinancing.

-Just a few years ago, not many people knew hat they could refinance student loans.
-Fast-forward to today and there are daily news headlines on the subject.
-Almost overnight, refinancing has become the “it” strategy for people looking to save money on student loans.
+Just a few years ago, not many people knew that they could refinance student loans.
+Fast-forward to today and there are regular news headlines on the subject.
+Almost overnight, refinancing has become a popular strategy for people looking to save money on student loans.

 Not surprisingly, the demand for student loan refinancing has prompted a bevy of online lenders to start offering the service.
 That’s great news for you—after all, competition breeds innovation, and the smart lenders will continue to improve in order to win your business.

 But choosing a lender can be overwhelming.
 Which student loan refinance company is the best?
 How do the services of lenders differ?
 Which one should you trust with your money?
-If you do your homework and take a little time up front to shop around, you can potentially save money and maybe even land a few unexpected perks.
+If you do your homework and take a little time up front to shop around, you can figure out the answers to these questions for you—and potentially save money, too (and maybe even land a few unexpected perks).

 To help you evaluate student loan refinance companies, we’ve created the handy cheat sheet below.
-Asking just 10 questions will help you zero in on your best fit.
+Asking these 10 questions can help you zero in on your best fit.